What are the Qualifications of HOA Board of Directors?

 Educational Qualifications

-Generally, a board member needs to have cleared at least GED or high school diploma.
-For a large-sized HOA, members with bachelor’s or associate’s degrees are preferred for board positions.
+Generally, a board member must have cleared at least a GED or high school diploma.
+Members with bachelor’s or associate’s degrees are preferred for board positions for a large-sized HOA.

 However, in a small HOA, the existing board members usually do not have the minimum education or experience.
-These members are encouraged to take local courses, which are provided free by some HOA agency.
-Such agencies are specifically responsible for educating board members and tenants about the functions and operations of HOA.
+Some HOA agencies encourage these members to take free local courses.
+Such agencies are specifically responsible for educating board members and tenants about the functions and operations of HOAs.

 Skills Required